-You will need to use a series of angled dropped beams, posts, and footings to support cantilevered joists that will extend across the curved or round section of arc.
+In order to build a curved deck you use a series of angled dropped beams, posts, and footings to support cantilevered joists that will extend across the curved or round section of arc.
 Joists are usually allowed to cantilever a beam by 2' without hiring an engineer.
 You can run the ends of the joists wild past the beam because you will be cutting them back all at once.

 The rim board can be bent using kerfed cuts.
 This involves scoring the 2x material with a circular saw to allow it to bend across the radius.
 Or you can use 1/2" plywood in layers built up to 1.5" thickness.